-Meet Cora Sayre, a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Meet Cora Sayre, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 The country Cora Sayre calls home is one of the most vulnerable to climate change in the world.

 She has seen the increasing intensity of typhoons over the last decade—and made it her life’s mission to help rural farming communities in the Philippines become more resilient to devastating disasters and volatile economic conditions.

 Cora and her husband founded the nonprofit Water, Agroforestry, Nutrition and Development Foundation (WAND) in 2008.

 “Both of us were born poor,” she said, “and it kindled a desire in our hearts to really uplift ourselves and help other people who are like us to gain their voice and be active partners in their development.”